Aesthetic Launch Lab - Digital Infrastructure Partner for UK Aesthetic Clinics

 Data analytics dashboard showing UK aesthetics industry growth statistics and market trends for 2026

-The UK non-surgical aesthetics market is valued at approximately £3.6 billion in 2026, making it the third-largest market in Europe after Germany and France.
-The market has grown at a compound annual growth rate (CAGR) of 10.2% since 2020, accelerating post-pandemic as consumer demand for non-surgical treatments surged.
+The UK non-surgical aesthetics market is valued at approximately £3.6 billion in 2026, making it the third-largest aesthetics market in Europe after Germany and France.
+The market has grown at a compound annual growth rate (CAGR) of approximately 10–15% since 2020, accelerating sharply post-pandemic as consumer demand for non-surgical treatments surged during and after lockdown.
+The broader aesthetic market — including surgical procedures — is estimated at over £4 billion when cosmetic surgery volumes are included.

 YearMarket SizeYoY GrowthKey Driver